 In the era of WeChat in China, many Chinese bloggers use items to connect to consumers as readers.
-On the other hand, for the bloggers like Becky Li, they use different approaches, to address their fans, through their storytelling, or by the creation of original and real content.
+On the other hand, the bloggers like Becky Li, use different approaches, to address their fans, through their storytelling, or by the creation of original and real content.
 In this way, their fans can match with them.
 What is useful for the latter because they no longer need to do some complex searches.

 Another reason is that Chinese consumers can trust them.
 When some bloggers work with brands, it is important to involve consumers, so that they can have a unique experience.